Tina Minozzi

 What do you attribute your success to?

-I think just being recognized for my unique skill set.
-Throughout my career, whenever I was given an opportunity to do something new or different, I always chose that path, and it has given me a depth and breadth that is unique and different from a lot of people in the field.
-I'm often told that by my colleagues, who ask how we can replicate that with our upcoming professionals.
-Some of it can be, but a lot of it is just by career choices.
+Throughout my career, whenever I was given an opportunity to do something new or different, I always chose that path.
+It has given me a depth and breadth that is unique and different from a lot of people in the field.
 I've tried to give myself as much exposure to different things as possible.
-I always saw myself as being a little bit different from other people, especially back then, especially when you think about this profession back in 1990.
-It was a very male-dominated world.
-When I got into the working world, I never compromised who I was.
+I always saw myself as being a little bit different from other people in the accounting and tax industry, especially when you think about the accounting profession back in the late 1980s and early 1990s.
+I never compromised who I was.
 I always was true to Tina.
 I wore colorful suits and I wore artsy earrings.
 I never wore the blue suits and the white shirts.
-I wore the coral suit and the purple suit and the art deco earrings.
-I felt like I could do the job.
-There were people that believed in me and felt that I could do the job, and therefore, I felt like I could be who I was, and I never compromised that.
-And I'm proud of that.
+Throughout my career there have been people who have believed in me and supported me.
+The most influential person was Dr. Walter O'Connor who saw in me what I did not when I started in the field.
+The thing I am most proud of is that I have always been true to myself.

 Q